 Travel by Car

-Special assistance parking is available in all of the on-site official car parks for the convenience of our passengers, for further information please see here.
+Blue badge parking spaces are available in all of the on-site official car parks, for further information please see here.

 If you wish to travel with your blue badge, please display a photocopy of your badge in your windscreen.
 The disabled parking area is checked regularly and your car may be clamped if there is no sign of disabled parking entitlement.